nasa/bplib/README.md

 #### Building

 To build only the static and shared libraries, use the following commands:
-* `make lib`
+* `make`
-* `sudo make install-lib`
+* `sudo make install`

-To build everything, including the language bindings, go to repository root directory and execute the following commands:
+To build everything, including the language bindings and example application, go to repository root directory and execute the following commands:
 * `make dev`
 * `sudo make install-dev`

-The default makefile produces the following binaries:
+The dev target of the makefile produces the following binaries:
 * `build/libbp.so.<version>` - shared library
 * `build/libbp.a` - static library
 * `bindings/lua/build/bplib.so` - lua extension module
+* `app/build/bpsend` - example application that sends bundles
+* `app/build/bprecv` - example program that receives bundles

 And performs the following installations:
 * `/usr/local/lib`: bplib libraries
 * `/usr/local/inc`: bplib includes
 * `/usr/local/lib/lua/5.3`: lua extensions and helper scripts
+* `/opt/bpio/bin`: example application binaries

 Additional make commands are as follows:
 * `make clean` will remove all generated files and directories